charleswasaway/charleswasaway/README.md

 ![blinkiesCafe-53](https://github.com/user-attachments/assets/411deb7e-dd5e-4790-8e7b-0a1027ed0531)
 ![blinkiesCafe-VF](https://github.com/user-attachments/assets/8ddb8160-cada-45a2-b825-fb6436bd2e62)

+Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
+I don't believe in "doubles," so if you kin him too, I could care less.

 <img width="693" height="374" alt="Screenshot 2025-08-23 171404" src="https://github.com/user-attachments/assets/f151d3c0-c094-43a5-9023-62ce21493442" />

 Next time, don’t stay anonymous if you’re just going to be an asswipe.
 You could have politely asked me why I had both flags listed, and I would have explained.
 Yes, I’ll admit I hadn’t posted a full clarification before your comment, but that doesn’t make it acceptable.